kaotickj/K-Pots/README.md

 Choose option 2 - "Logs From Verbose Mode"

 ### Monitor Only Mode
 > Monitor Only Mode listens for connections and displays them in the terminal.
 It does not output any logs.
-It's purpose is for real-time monitoring only.
+Its purpose is for real-time monitoring only.

 To monitor port 22 for incoming connections and display them in the terminal, but create no logs:
 ```sh